bressler1995/Transform-to-Open-Science/Module_4/Lesson_3/readme.md

 **Permissive**

-Gives users wide but not complete latitude to reuse/relicense.
+Gives users wide latitude to reuse/relicense.

-**Non-permissive**
+**Copyleft**

 Allows users to reuse, but also gives users the responsibility to share their changes with the community.

-**Copyleft**

-Can be distributed or modified if all the code involved is licensed under the same license.

 **Proprietary**